 FAQs: What is the Card’s Credit Limit?

-While you may eventually achieve a credit limit of $4,000, the cost in annual and monthly fees would be prohibitive.
+The card’s initial credit limit is $400.
+The cost in annual and monthly fees might be prohibitive.
 Consider using the card for a year to build your credit and then switching to a better credit card.

 How Soon Will My Card Arrive?